DevExpress/devextreme-angular-template/README.md

 The `add view` command also creates a root navigation item for the view.

+Explore our [Widget Gallery](https://js.devexpress.com/Demos/WidgetsGallery/) for examples of working with DevExtreme widgets in Angular.

 ## <a name="configure-nav-items"></a>Configure Navigation Items

 Use the *src\app\app-navigation.ts* file to configure navigation items.
 Each configuration item can have the following fields: